storacha/w3infra/docs/ucan-invocation-stream.md

 # UCAN Invocation Stream

-> UCAN invocations are behind the transactions that make w3up platform mutate.
+> UCAN invocations cause transactions that mutate the w3up platform.
 The history of these invocations will be an audit of the system, which we can rely on for playback operations from a given time, as well as for asynchronous computations for Telemetry, Metrics, User Facing aggregations, among others.

 ## Background